linroger/FinanceCompendium/II. Economics/Microeconomics/Financial Investments for Public Policy/PPHA 32400 Winter 2023 Lecture Slides.md

 $$

 Standard deviation is 30.
-Expected value of  $90 (the certainty equivalent) is$ 90 and the variance is 0.
+Expected value of  \$90 (the certainty equivalent) is\$ 90 and the variance is 0.
 This is less risky.
 There is no single measure of risk; the variance is among the most common ones.

 # A Fair Bet